Chart Color Schemes

 Collinsville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Collinsville, as per the latest Census evaluation, 92.9% of dwellings were houses, with the remaining 7.1% being other types such as semi-detached homes and apartments.
-This is in contrast to Non-Metro Qld's figures of 86.1% houses and 13.8% other dwellings.
-Home ownership in Collinsville stood at 42.7%, with mortgaged properties accounting for 18.7% and rented dwellings making up 38.7%.
-The median monthly mortgage repayment was $1,083, lower than Non-Metro Qld's average of $1,300.
-The median weekly rent in Collinsville was recorded at $200, matching the Non-Metro Qld figure.
-Nationally, Collinsville's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Collinsville, as per the latest Census evaluation, 92.9% of dwellings were houses, with the remaining 7.1% consisting of other types such as semi-detached homes and apartments.
+This is in contrast to Non-Metro Qld's dwelling structure, which comprised 76.4% houses and 23.6% other dwellings.
+Home ownership in Collinsville stood at 42.7%, with mortgaged dwellings at 18.7% and rented ones at 38.7%.
+The median monthly mortgage repayment in the area was $1,083, significantly lower than Non-Metro Qld's average of $1,655.
+The median weekly rent figure in Collinsville was recorded at $200, compared to Non-Metro Qld's $345 and the national average of $375.
+Nationally, Collinsville's mortgage repayments are lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing